boomcamp/student-grading-utils/README.md

 ```

 Note: When you update the ENVIRONMENT file grade.env,
-you will to execute the following commands.
+you will need to reload the variables.
 ```
-./grade.env
 source ./grade.env
 ```